rhiaro/questforbrothers/index.md

 He left them in the tent, where another man waited.
 Moments later, the other four were hustled in as well.
 Shohhan had come around, and was shouting at the men in their own language.
 Sandy and Essan were supporting each other, both bruised and bloody.

 There was nothing in the tent but a basket of rags and a jug of water.
 The man stood up from a small carpet he was sitting on and approached Shohhan with a knife.
 He made Shohhan turn around, and cut the ropes that held his hands.
 Then did the same for all of the others.
 Sandy rushed to the jug and drank, before passing it to Essan.
-Between them they emptied it in minutes.
+Between them all they emptied it in minutes.
 The man barked a command and began to wrestle Momenu's clothes from her unconscious body.
 Shohhan darted to the tent opening, and just out of it, before being hit by something on the other side.
 He was bowled over, and ended up back where he started with a bloody nose.

 "Give it up Shohhan," muttered Ebu.
 "They're not going to let us just run away."
 The man shouted again.
 Sandy sidled over to Suari.
 "He wants us to get undressed," he spat, and threw his shirt to the ground.